rastabda22/rastabda22/doc/Install.md

 When creating square thumbnail, MyPhotoShare can use [OpenCV](https://opencv.org/) to locate faces on a photo and crop the thumbnail centering the face.

 First check that MyPhotoShare dependencies on OpenCV are satisfied.

-On Debian Jessie or Ubuntu 16.04, Python 3 binding for OpenCV is not yet available.
-You'll have to run MyPhotoShare with Python 2.
-To do that, change `python3` to `python2` in the first line of `scanner/main.py`.

 When running the scanner with a verbose level of at least 3, the scanner will print if it can load OpenCV and use it.